Austin Riley Preview, Player Props: Braves vs. Rockies

 Austin Riley At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 30th, his on-base percentage ranks 53rd, and he is 16th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 28th, his on-base percentage ranks 52nd, and he is 16th in the league in slugging.

+- Riley has reached base via a hit in 92 games this season (of 131 played), and had multiple hits in 44 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.